Stax on Stax

 Service accounts generally consist of two or three AWS accounts, a production account, a non-production account and a build account.
 The build account can be optional, it is used to test and define application infrastructure scripts before releasing into non-production.

 Unmanaged accounts are useful for containing proof-of-concepts, individual accounts and other special purposes.
-Generally, they should have little overhead from the organisation and have fewer controls in place.
+Generally, they should have little overhead from the organization and have fewer controls in place.
 For example, the unmanaged accounts may be able to directly connect to the internet, but not the corporate network.
 This accelerates the PoC or pilots, while limiting the enterprise exposure.
 These accounts should not contain any critical data and only stay around for the short-term.

 These account strategies can aid you in setting up your AWS account structure to ensure it is manageable in the future.
 Having a clear structure will ensure that you have ownership, accountability, and that you can control your costs and protect your organization's data and service.
 Just because you settled on the ‘right’ strategy a month or so ago doesn’t mean that’s going to be the ‘right’ strategy forever.
 As your organization’s AWS strategy matures, it’s important to review your decisions to make sure they still meet your needs.
 Changes in business structure, acquisitions or divestments are great opportunities to assess what’s working, what’s not and how you can improve things.